Global Alliance Responds to Challenges from Religious Extremism

 Sivananthi Thanenthiran from the Asian-Pacific Resource & Research Centre for Women concluded, “Collaboration between religious and secular groups, like the alliance we have here at GISA, is important for combating religious extremist views on sexual and reproductive policies throughout the world.”

 The Global Interfaith and Secular Alliance: Working for Reproductive and Sexual Health and Rights (GISA) is a coalition of faith-based and secular organizations from around the world working to counter religious extremist forces that seek to curtail global progress on reproductive and sexual rights.
-It is convened by Catholics for Choice and the Asian-Pacific Resource & Research Centre for Women.Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to women's well-being and respect and affirm the capacity of women and men to make moral decisions about their lives.
+It is convened by Catholics for Choice and the Asian-Pacific Resource & Research Centre for Women.Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to a person’s well-being and respect and affirm the capacity of all people to make moral decisions about their lives.